 The best places to take pictures of the Eiffel Tower:

 Over the last few trips, I’ve photographed the Eiffel Tower from a few different locations beyond just straight on.
-In this blog post I’m sharing some of those iconic locations so you can get the best photos on your trip.
+In this blog post, I’m sharing some of those iconic locations so you can get the best photos of the most iconic landmark in Paris!

 Rue de l’Université

 On the East side of the Eiffel Tower is Rue de l’Université.
 If you put in 228 Rue de l’Université it will take you directly to this spot.
 Alternatively, if you’re walking from Trocadéro and heading towards the Eiffel Tower, the construction going on nearby and below the tower will actually take you on this side of the Tower, making it relatively easy to make this your second photo spot.

 Champ de Mars

 The Champ de Mars is the Park that surrounds the Eiffel Tower on it’s Southeast side.
 There are a number of different spots here to take photos of the Eiffel Tower.
 While an iconic photo of it straight on is necessary, I find the most interesting ones to be off-center, as shown below.

 If you happen to be in Paris during the summer, you’ll see the park is lined with beautiful flowers.
 I was able to capture some of my most favorite Eiffel Tower photos here.
 Between the sunset glow and the colors, I was pretty excited about these images.

 Want to take more pictures while in Paris?
 Make sure to check out this post about the most colorful street in Paris!

 Arc du Triomphe: The most Iconic places to take pictures of the Eiffel Tower